Saying “Yes” to Spirit: Being Lived into the Fullness of Your Potential

 Another talk at Unity, Norwalk, CT

-Read More “812th Week: Managing Uncertainty”One of the themes that has woven itself into and through my work for many years now is the importance, and power, of orienting our awareness to the place in us that reveals our core presence.
+Read More “832nd Week: We Are All in This Together”One of the themes that has woven itself into and through my work for many years now is the importance, and power, of orienting our awareness to the place in us that reveals our core presence.
 This is a place I’ve written about a number of times.
 It’s where we discover the ever-present steadiness in us, the place in our wholeness that cannot be disturbed no matter what happens.
 It’s a reliable and accessible steadiness and is part of our core presence.

 The other thing we discover when we settle into our core presence is what I refer to as the “unique energy signature” each and every one of us radiates throughout our body-mind being and out into the world in every moment.
 It is the “signature” of the presence we bring into the world, and it can be quite helpful to invite ourselves to orient to this aspect of our being.
 Becoming aware of it offers a way to deepen a sense of grounding and embodied presence, which is a state that stabilizes and supports us no matter what may be happening with, to, or around us.